 She has an undergraduate degree in Clinical Psychology from the Instituto Superior de Psicologia Aplicada, after which she conducted psychological follow-up of adolescents and young adults at the Núcleo de Estudos do Suicídio in the Santa Maria Hospital, in Lisbon.

-Raquel also holds an executive master in Management for Human Resources Professionals from Nova School of Business and Economics – Executive Education.
+Raquel also holds an Executive Master in Management for Human Resources Professionals from Nova School of Business and Economics.

 Magda Ferrão worked for several years as a Management Controller focusing on Financial Reporting in the private health sector.
 She had the opportunity to be part of the creation and development of a clinical units of one of the largest private health groups in the country.